noahehall/theBookOfNoah/0current/blockchain/udacity.md

   - is shared on the blockchain, everyone has access to it
 - double spending problem: when someone spends the same money more than once

+## blockchains

+### bitcoin

+- the first, but now one of many blockchains
+- a type of digital currency that utilizes the blockchain to facilitate financial transactions
+- uses blocks to group and validate transactions
+- uses sha256 to create a unique hash value for each block on the blockchain

 ## blockchain framework

 - overview of blockchain components